emarsden/dash-mpd-cli/README.md

 - VOD (static) stream manifests (this application can't download from dynamic MPD manifests, that are used for live streaming and OTT television).

 - Multi-period content.

 - The application can download content available over HTTP, HTTPS and HTTP/2.
 Network bandwidth can be throttled (see the `--limit-rate` commandline argument).

 - Support for SOCKS and HTTP proxies, via the `--proxy` commandline argument.
 The following environment variables can also be used to specify the proxy at a system level: `HTTP_PROXY` or `http_proxy` for HTTP connections, `HTTPS_PROXY` or `https_proxy` for HTTPS connections, and `ALL_PROXY` or `all_proxy` for all connection types.
 The system proxy can be disabled using the `--no-proxy` commandline argument.

-- Subtitles: preliminary download support for WebVTT, TTML and SMIL streams, as well as some support for the wvtt format.
+- Subtitles: download support for WebVTT, TTML and SMIL streams, as well as some support for the wvtt format.

 - The application can read cookies from the Firefox, Chromium, Chrome, ChromeBeta, Safari and Edge browsers on Linux, Windows and MacOS, thanks to the [bench_scraper](https://crates.io/crates/bench_scraper) crate.
 See the `--cookies-from-browser` commandline argument.
   Browsers that support multiple profiles will have all their profiles scraped for cookies.

-- XLink elements (only with actuate=onLoad semantics), including resolve-to-zero
+- XLink elements (only with actuate=onLoad semantics), including resolve-to-zero.

 - All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList.

 - Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, Matroska, WebM, MPEG-2 TS).

 - Support for decrypting media streams that use MPEG Common Encryption (cenc) ContentProtection.
   This requires the `mp4decrypt` commandline application from the [Bento4 suite](https://github.com/axiomatic-systems/Bento4/) to be installed ([binaries are